MahaswamiSoftware/openxava_maven_template/README.md

 ## Other Databases

-- Need to have JDBC driver for it
+- Support all Relational databases supported by Hibernate
 - Update the web/META-INF/context.xml with the respective resource entries
 - Add the jdbc driver library Maven dependency
+- Also edit persistance.xml to change the appropriate DB dialect.

 ## Building a standalone WAR file for deploying to existing Tomcat installs